 I have left a lot of questions unanswered.
 Location for instance.
 Many people think romantically about non-profit work and want to go abroad to exotic locations.
 That is a good thing, but charity begins at home and you never need to look very far away for an opportunity to make a difference.
 The right mix of conditions could exist in many locations.
 I sometimes imagine it near where I grew up in south Alabama or other places in the southeast because these are areas I know well.
-My actual location could be anywhere the co-op is needed, supported and feasible.
+My actual location could be anywhere the co-op is needed, supported, feasible and finds its funding.

 How realistic is my dream?
 I know that it will work and it can produce the expected results.
 It needs someone like me with diverse talent, education who has energy and the potential to help people.